The real business impact of thanking your customers ($$$)

 “When helpers are thanked for their efforts, they stronger feelings of self-efficacy and social worth, which motivate them to engage in prosocial behaviour.
 In Experiments 1 and 2, receiving a brief written expression of gratitude motivated helpers to assist both the beneficiary who expressed gratitude and a different beneficiary.”

-This is all fantastic, but how do we translate these findings into the workplace in a way that is both scalable and impactful?
+This is all fantastic, but how do can you translate these findings into your own business in a way that is both scalable and impactful?

-We’re not going to lie, when it comes to thanking as a way of achieving positive business outcomes (like 5 star reviews, and repeat purchases), personalized videos is the number one most scalable, and powerful, thing you can do.
+We’re not going to lie, when it comes to thanking customers as a way of achieving positive business outcomes (like 5 star reviews, and repeat purchases), personalized videos is the number one most scalable, and powerful, thing you can do.

 This is something we’re seeing more companies doing.
 When someone buys from you, add a little extra surprise to their package to inject a bit more delight into the whole experience.